 Over the years, mass communication researchers have consistently found that mainstream media tend to reinforce dominant sociocultural norms and values, confer status upon that which is covered (and thus relegate to “nonevents” that which is not), and make decisions about coverage that are heavily routinized and source-driven (Fishman, 1980; Gans, 1979; Gitlin, 1980; Katz and Lazarsfeld, 1955; Klapper, 1960; Lazarsfeld and Merton, 1948; Sigal, 1973).
 These conclusions are, if anything, even more true when it comes to media and foreign affairs, and especially when it comes to war coverage.
 In addition, severe budget cutbacks in US news divisions since the early 1980s have led to a drastic reduction in the amount of international news available to American audiences via the mainstream media (Auletta, 2001; Fenton, 2005; Pew, 2011).
 In sum, even more than domestic policy coverage, foreign policy tends to be (1) ethnocentric (e.g., employing racial stereotypes of enemies [Dower, 1987]), (2) elite-driven, (3) uncritical (especially in the run-up to and early stages of war), and (4) episodic (usually covering other countries when senior White House officials travel to or otherwise prioritize them).
 In arguing for a central role for media in the study of foreign policy and public opinion, Baum and Potter (2008) echo others in suggesting that perhaps the press, for a variety of market-based and other institutional reasons, isn’t particularly well-suited to performing the critical task of informing citizens about international affairs.
 Put another way, in the foreign policy domain the press is far less likely to adequately fulfill its Fourth Estate function than it is in the domestic policy arena.

 Perhaps the most important foundational political communication theory in contemporary research on media coverage of foreign policy is Bennett’s indexing hypothesis, which posits that media coverage of foreign affairs, especially foreign policy crises (e.g., war), tends to be “indexed” to the range of elite opinion and priorities (Bennett, 1990, 1994; Bennett et al., 2007).
 Bennett focuses particularly on the executive and legislative branches.
-For him, those in the White House and Senate are the most important actors because of their constitutionally derived authority in foreign policy as well as the former’s command of “the bully pulpit” and expansion of power in the foreign affairs arena in the post-WWII “Imperial Presidency” era (Entman and Page, 1994; Schlesinger, 1973).
-Indexing draws especially on the consistent finding (see especially Sigal and Hallin ) that journalism is source-driven, with media tending to ape the frames and agendas of elites (especially elected officials).
+For him, those in the White House and Senate are the most important actors because of their constitutionally derived authority in of foreign policy as well as the former’s command of “the bully pulpit” and expansion of power in the foreign affairs arena in the post-WWII “Imperial Presidency” era (Entman and Page, 1994; Schlesinger, 1973).
+Indexing draws especially on the consistent finding (see especially Sigal and Hallin ) that journalism is source-driven, with media tending to ape the frames and agendas of elites (especially elected officials), and the dynamic has been found to exist in the media of countries other than the United States (Guo et al., 2014; Robinson et al., 2010).
 Bennett argues that elites are often either in consensus about foreign policy objectives and options (especially in wartime) or in enough agreement that the range of debate, regardless of how apparently contentious it sometimes may seem, is actually relatively constricted.
 Alternative approaches—especially those that favor diplomacy, are offered by antiwar protesters or challenge prevailing cultural and policy norms (e.g., Cold War assumptions in the postwar era, or counterterrorism after 9/11)—are given short shrift in policy (p.
 317) debates and media coverage (Entman et al., 2009; Entman and Page, 1994; Gitlin, 1980; Wolfsfeld, 2004).
 The indexing hypothesis does, however, argue that if a foreign policy crisis stays on the policy, public, and media agendas for a prolonged period, a combination of emerging elite dissensus and journalistic norms incentivizing novel story lines (Gans, 1979) will open a window for these alternative approaches to be aired in the press.

 While accepting the basic premises of the indexing hypothesis, Entman (2003, 2004, 2006) has offered an expanded “cascade network activation model” to explain media coverage of foreign affairs; this model synthesizes a wide variety of literature across multiple domains, most notably indexing, hegemony, and social cognition.
 Consistent with its waterfall metaphor, Entman’s model envisions an elite-driven chain of influence, with the White House as the prime mover, its frames and agendas “cascading” down and setting the terms of debate for a secondary level that includes Congress and other official elites, before flowing to a third level that includes the media, and, finally, a fourth in which public opinion is shaped by the messages filtered through the first three stages of the process.